 Beast Boy originally joined the Titans after his original team, the Doom Patrol, died fighting the Brotherhood of Evil.
 In the cartoon, the Doom Patrol is alive and well.

-The 1990s animated X-Men series did an adaptation of the Dark Phoenix saga.
+The show did an adaptation of The Dark Phoenix Saga.
 One of the most enduring, powerful moments in the original comic-book Dark Phoenix saga was when the Phoenix has a Heroic Sacrifice.
 In the animated adaptation, she died, but the rest of the X-Men were allowed to bring her back to life by each sacrificing a small part of their life force.
 It was like instead of Jean dying, everybody else had a head cold for a week or two.

 Sunfire's uncle as well.
 Sunfire killed him at the end of his first appearance in the comics, but the show ended with him hospitalized instead.